 Knicks' Maurice Ndour: Assigned to D-League

-Ndour was assigned to the D-League's Westchester Knicks on Tuesday, Stefan Bondy of the New York Daily News reports.
+Ndour was assigned to the D-League's Westchester Knicks on Friday, Ian Begley of ESPN.com reports.

-Ndour has played eight combined minutes over New York's previous five games, so he'll report to the D-League in order to get more reps.
-The rookie isn't a regular member of coach Jeff Hornacek's rotation, and that could remain the case all season if the team's frontcourt is able to stay relatively healthy.
+The Knicks are off the schedule until Christmas Day against the Celtics, so the team's three undrafted rookies -- Ndour, Marshall Plumlee and Ron Baker -- will join Westchester for their game Friday.
+All three are expected to be recalled in time for Sunday's game against the Celtics, but none of the players are safe bets to see the floor in that contest.

 More News